Julioacarrettoni/UIImageView_FaceAwareFill/README.md

 Notes:
 ------
-* The red rectangle is just an option for debugging.
 * You can change the *CIDetectorAccuracy* from low to high if it fails to detect faces but it will make the rendering slower :(
 * **BEWARE** of this bug when running face detection on 64bit devices [http://stackoverflow.com/questions/19018962/core-image-face-detection-broken-on-64-bit-ios](http://stackoverflow.com/questions/19018962/core-image-face-detection-broken-on-64-bit-ios)